 - Immigrant victims of crime, abuse, and neglect

 CLASI is committed to racial and ethnic fairness in the delivery of its services.
 CLASI has offices in Wilmington, Dover, and Georgetown.

-DVLS assists clients with problems relating to Protection from Abuse, divorce, and custody cases involving domestic violence, guardianships, housing, Landlord/Tenant, wills, government benefits, homeownership, and consumer issues.
+DVLS provides services statewide and assists clients with problems relating to Protection from Abuse, divorce, and custody cases involving domestic violence, guardianships, housing, Landlord/Tenant, wills, government benefits, and homeownership.
 Service recipients, except for survivors of domestic violence, must meet federal poverty income standards (we cannot and do not deny survivors of domestic violence services due to income eligibility).
 Additionally, DVLS provides services for expungements/pardons/FDIC waivers through the JP Morgan Chase Second Chances Career Pathways Project.
-DVLS provides services statewide.